-Throw in a more efficient chipset — the Snapdragon 888 is expected to feature better power efficiency than the Snapdragon 865 — and the S21 models should last longer on a charge than the last round of Galaxy flagships.
+Throw in a more efficient chipset — the Snapdragon 888 is expected to feature better power efficiency than the Snapdragon 865 — and the S21 models last longer on a charge than the last round of Galaxy flagships.

-Samsung did not include a charger in the box with its new flagships, mirroring a move Apple made with the iPhone 12.
+Samsung did not include a charger in the box with its new phones, mirroring a move Apple made with the iPhone 12.
 You may recall Samsung put out an ad mocking Apple's decision, so it may be worth asking who's laughing now.